bonfocchi/test_app/readme.md

     (Note regarding adding pictures to pages, ideally I would use a drag and drop interface to add pictures to a page, to position and resize them)
     (In progress...)

+5 - Frontend.
+5.2 - Pictures thumbnail creation to be displayed on the frontend;
-5 - PDF creation for user download.
+5.1 - PDF creation for user download.

 6 - RESTfull API following the specs.
     (NOTE: There is no API documentation regarding Catalogs or Catalog pages.)